 What happened in 2021

 More than 12,000 Transition Year students right across the country took part in #ThinkLanguages 2021.
-Students from schools in 150 schools nationwide celebrated together and had fun immersing themselves in languages and cultures from across the world on Monday 22 November.
+Students from 150 schools nationwide celebrated together and had fun immersing themselves in languages and cultures from across the world on Monday 22 November.

 Supported by PPLI, 150 schools nationwide put on their own celebration of languages and cultures.
 This included a mix of talks, activities, workshops and games.
 As well as this, students and staff members put on their own workshops to share their personal experiences.